BrelLibrary/brel/README.md

 One of the immediate benefits of machine-readable formats is that most authorities are now able to immediately reject reports containing validation errors on their submission portal (e.g., EDGAR for the U.S. Securities and Exchange Commission), while it used to be weeks or months for doing so as it was done by humans.

+Another benefit is that analysts can open the reports and analyse with their favorite Data Science libraries and database systems.

 ## The Brel API

 It is often heard that XBRL is complicated, because the syntax involves some complex XML.
 But did you know that Excel and Word files do as well involve complex XML?
 Yet most people are not aware of this, because they use the fancy Excel and Word user interfaces.
 The same goes with XBRL: while the ecosystem is still being developed, XBRL users should work with a higher-level, logical view; this idea was called Data Independence by Edgar Codd in 1970, when relational databases were designed.